How to Grow Beard Faster: 9 Tricks to Fix a Patchy Beard

 - Sex – Doing it, anticipating it, even thinking about it, are well-known to raise testosterone, dopamine, and DHT levels in blood and tissues.

 - Alcohol – Occasional drinks and few beers here and there won’t hurt, but constant drinking has a negative effect on androgens in general.

 - Weight loss – Fat-mass notoriously converts testosterone into estrogen via the aromatase enzyme.
 Each pound of fat lost will boost your T, DHT, and beard growth potential.

 - Coffee – Most health websites will try to get you to drink less, however, I want you to drink more.
 Coffee is great for hormonal health and should aid in speeding up natural beard growth.

 - Calories – You do want to eat enough, even if your goal is to lose weight.
 If you cut your caloric intake too drastically, your hormonal health will go down the drain.

 As explained, beard growth is not that complicated.
 And it’s not all about genetics, as there are many ways to “force” hair on your face.

 How long will it take?
-It depends on your starting point and how many of the pointers above you are actually willing to adopt to your life.
-I'd say that even a complete beard noobie with an unnoticeably small amount of peach fuzz, can grow a decent beard in 6-12 months if he fixes the hormonal environment naturally and aids the process with some microneedling and minoxidil (which I think has to be the most powerful aids of them all).
+It depends on your starting point and how many of the pointers above you are actually willing to adapt to your life.
+I’d say that even a complete beard noobie with an unnoticeably small amount of peach fuzz, can grow a decent beard in 6-12 months if he fixes the hormonal environment naturally and aids the process with some micro needling and minoxidil.

 If you already have some beard growth, then it will likely take just a couple of months to start seeing noticeable results.
 Again, depending on how many of the above pointers you choose to start doing.